apache/spark/docs/graphx-programming-guide.md

       // to have a long lineage chain. messages = GraphXUtils.mapReduceTriplets(
         g, sendMsg, mergeMsg, Some((oldMessages, activeDirection)))
-      // The call to count() materializes `messages` and the vertices of `g`.
-This hides oldMessages
-      // (depended on by the vertices of g) and the vertices of prevG (depended on by oldMessages
-      // and the vertices of g).
       messageCheckpointer.update(messages.asInstanceOf[RDD[(VertexId, A)]])
       activeMessages = messages.count()

-      logInfo("Pregel finished iteration " + i)

-      // Unpersist the RDDs hidden by newly-materialized RDDs oldMessages.unpersist(blocking = false)
-      prevG.unpersistVertices(blocking = false)
-      prevG.edges.unpersist(blocking = false)
-      // count the iteration
       i += 1
     }
-    messageCheckpointer.unpersistDataSet()
-    graphCheckpointer.deleteAllCheckpoints()
-    messageCheckpointer.deleteAllCheckpoints()
     g
   }
 }